 How to Get to Zlatni Rat beach

 The beach is easily reachable either by car, by boat from by a 20km walk from Bol.
 During the peak months, there’s also a tourist train running every 30 minutes.

 If you’re coming by car, be careful.
 Although roads are generally good and safe in Brac, the road going down to Bol is steep, full of serpentine and usually VERY windy.
 Don’t get distracted by the view!

-Just 2km away from Zlatni Rat beach, you’ll find Bol a sweet harbour town.
+Just about 3km away from Zlatni Rat beach, you’ll find Bol a sweet harbour town.
 You can easily walk or bike between one and the other, through a nice pine-shaded promenade.

 Bol is really a village that has grown with time along its harbour.
 Like the whole south end of the island, tourism has definitely settled.
 Today it has turned itself into one of the biggest tourist hotspots in Croatia, with a wide variety of hotels and apartments.

 We stayed in Bol for one night.
 Although it has succumbed to multi-lingual restaurant menus and a touristy mini-train, it still has got some local essence going on.
 A good option to relax for a few days.